matthew-andrews/ft-style-offline-web-app-part-4/README.md

 ## More app cache hacking

-The main problem we have to solve is in order to achieve the most consistent start up irrespective of connection type (whether the device connected to broadband, a flaky mobile data connection, a coffee shop captive portal or completely offline) you have to ensure that the page in which your app starts on is **explicitly cached** in the application cache manifest.
+The main problem we have to solve is to try to achieve the most consistent start up time irrespective of connection type (whether the device connected to broadband, a flaky mobile data connection, a coffee shop captive portal or completely offline).
+In order to achieve this you have to ensure that the page that your app starts on is **explicitly cached** in the application cache manifest.

 At FT Labs we refer to this kind of application cache behaviour as *prefer offline*, where the application cache - if populated - will *always* be the preferred source for the app to load itself from, rather than the network.

 We can achieve this either by listing the root of the app explicitly in the ```CACHE``` section of the app cache manifest.
 Or, as we do in our demo app, listing it as the 2nd part of a fallback within the ```FALLBACK``` section.

-((In an ideal world we would like for the application cache to be configured so that it is *always* prefer offline but that is not currently possible with the current spec or any browser implementation :-(.
-Given the home page is the likeliest entry point to your application, we prioritise that.))
+(In an ideal world we would like for the application cache to be configured so that every request (even ones not listed in the application cache) are *always* prefer offline unless we say otherwise but that is not currently possible with the current spec or any browser implementation :-(.
+Given the home page is the likeliest entry point to your application, we prioritise that.)

 This means the web server must serve the root of your application (in the FT's case that's ```http://app.ft.com/```) with the bootstrap code - explained in the first tutorial.